kinecosystem/erc20token-sdk-python/README.md

 ## Disclaimer

 The SDK is still in beta.
-No warranties are given.
-Use on your own discretion.
+No warranties are given, use on your own discretion.

 ## Requirements.